Luis Sabillon-Galeas

 Education

-• MSc Food Science and Technology, University of Nebraska-Lincoln
+• M.S. - Food Science and Technology, University of Nebraska-Lincoln

 Research, Teaching and Extension Activities